OpenStickCommunity/GP2040-CE/README.md

 Prebuilt `uf2` files are available in the [Releases](https://github.com/OpenStickCommunity/GP2040-CE/releases) section.

+The default pinnout for GP2040-CE is based on an official RaspBerry Pi Pico.
+That pinnout can be found HERE [PinMapping.png](configs/Pico/assets/PinMapping.png).
+This can be found in the [Releases](https://github.com/OpenStickCommunity/GP2040-CE/releases) section under Pico.

-Currently we offer the main RaspBerry Pi Pico setup as well as those from community members that have verified its operation.
+In addition to the default UF2 we also offer pre-compiled UF2s from community members that have verified its operation with their own devices.
 Some of these additional configurations include:

 > * [Pico Fighting Board](https://github.com/FeralAI/GP2040-Config-PicoFightingBoard/)
 > * [Crush Counter](configs/CrushCounter) (formerly the [OSFRD](configs/OSFRD))